Cost of Planting a Tree

 Tree Planting Prices

-Below is a breakdown of typical planting tree prices based on the tree size and complexity of the job:
+Below is a breakdown of typical tree planting prices based on the size of the tree and the complexity of the job:

 Large garden tree (4-6m) £300 - £600 2 – 3 hours